blues/app-accelerators/68-cnc-machine-spindle-load-cycle-time-tracker/README.md

 **Accumulated.** Each sample updates rolling counters: spindle load sum and peak (while running), feed-rate sum (while running), run/idle minute tallies, the per-window cycle-count register delta (difference between consecutive cycleCount register reads, primary source for `cycle_count`), edge-timed cycle durations (for `avg_cycle_sec` only), observed active-alarm-transition count (alarms that assert and clear between polls are never seen), and operator-ID change detection.
 Cycles that complete entirely within one poll interval are invisible to the edge detector but are still captured in the register delta.
 See [Limitations](#12-limitations-and-next-steps) for the practical implications of the `avg_cycle_sec` heuristic.

 **Transmitted.**
-- `cnc_summary.qo` — once per `report_minutes` (default: 24 notes per day per machine), queued locally and shipped in the Notecard's hourly outbound sync.
+- `cnc_summary.qo` — once per `report_minutes` (default: 24 Notes per day per machine), queued locally and shipped in the Notecard's hourly outbound sync.
 Fields: spindle mean/peak, feed-rate override mean (`feed_override_pct_mean`, override percentage of the programmed rate, not engineering-unit feed rate; see §11), run minutes, idle minutes, `cycle_count` (per-window delta of the controller's cumulative cycle-count register), `avg_cycle_sec` (edge-timing heuristic.
 See Limitations), most-recently-observed operator ID, `alarm_count` (count of *observed* active-alarm transitions during the window, not a complete fault history; see [§12 Limitations](#12-limitations-and-next-steps)), `valid_samples` (0 signals a total Modbus communication outage for the window).
 - `cnc_alarm.qo` — immediately on alert trigger, `sync:true`.
 Three alert types: `spindle_overload`, `cnc_alarm`, `modbus_unreachable`.
 - `cnc_operator.qo` — immediately on operator-ID register transition, `sync:true`.
 Fields: `operator_id` (incoming value), `prev_operator_id` (outgoing value).
 Best-effort and sampled: individual events may be lost to comms outages, and any transition that occurs and reverts between consecutive polls is never recorded.
 The hourly summary captures the last observed ID at window close, not a complete transition history.